CDHUppsala/printer/README.md

 You might be prompt to give your credential follow the instructions [here](https://mp.uu.se/en/web/info/stod/it-telefoni/it-servicedesk/utskrift/kom-igang-med-eduprint/eduprint-linux)

-If you want you can place the file imprimc.sh into your home folder

 4. If you want you can place the file imprimc.sh into your home folder `cp /path/to/printer/imprimc.sh ~/print`